 Our \$111.5 million of net cash provided by operating activities in the year ended December 31, 2016 principally resulted from \$41.6 million of net income, adjusted for certain non-cash operating expenses of \$94.1 million, offset by a decrease in our net changes in our operating assets and liabilities of \$24.2 million, driven primarily by a decrease in our accounts payable and accrued liabilities and an increase in tax payments made during the year.
-Our \$156.7 million of net income, adjusted for certain non-cash operating expenses of \$91.2 million, and an increase in our net changes in our operating assets and liabilities of \$27.1 million, driven primarily by an increase in our net changes in our operating assets and liabilities of \$27.1 million, driven primarily by an increase in our accounts payable and accrued liabilities of \$27.1 million, driven primarily by an increase in our accounts payable and accrued liabilities, and income taxes receivable.
-Our \$69.2 million of net income, adjusted for certain non-cash operating from \$42.7 million of net income, adjusted for certain non-cash operating from \$42.7 million of net income, adjusted for certain non-cash operating from \$42.7 million of net income, adjusted for certain non-cash operating expenses of \$48.7 million in amounts due to card issuing banks for overdrawn accounts, primarily related to payments to GE Capital Retail Bank to settle our liability associated with overdrawn cardholder account balances.
+Our \$156.7 million of net cash provided by operating activities in the year ended December 31, 2015 principally resulted from \$38.4 million of net income, adjusted for certain non-cash operating expenses of \$91.2 million, and an increase in our net changes in our operating assets and liabilities of \$27.1 million, driven primarily by an increase in our accounts payable and accrued liabilities, and income taxes receivable.
+Our \$69.2 million of net cash provided by operating activities in the year ended December 31, 2014 principally resulted from \$42.7 million of net income, adjusted for certain non-cash operating expenses of \$67.4 million, offset by a decrease of \$48.7 million in amounts due to card issuing banks for overdrawn accounts, primarily related to payments to GE Capital Retail Bank to settle our liability associated with overdrawn cardholder account balances.